afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 But first we'll need to set up the CI pipeline.

+<p>&nbsp;</p>

 <a name="setup_ci-add_to_circleci"></a>
 # Add the project to CircleCI

 *If you want to follow along, now's a good time to fork the project from this repo and clone it down to your local machine.
 Once you've done that, you can follow these steps with your own copy*

-*Note: From here forward we'll assume you're starting with a fresh project with no changes to the original.
+*Note: From here on we'll assume you're starting with a fresh project with no changes to the original.
 In other words, with test coverage starting at 80%.*

 To add a new public repo to [CircleCI](http://circleci.com/), [Log in](https://circleci.com/vcs-authorize/) with your GitHub login: